 The basic Cisco CleanAir architecture consists of Cisco CleanAir-enabled APs and device.

-An access point equipped with Cisco CleanAir technology collects information about Wi-Fi interference sources processes it.
-The access point sends the Air Quality Report (AQR) and Interference Device Report (IDR) to the embedded wireless controller.
+An access point equipped with Cisco CleanAir technology collects information about Wi-Fi interference sources and processes it.
+The access point collects and sends the Air Quality Report (AQR) and Interference Device Report (IDR) to the controller .

 The device performs the following tasks in a Cisco CleanAir system:

 Configures Cisco CleanAir capabilities on the access point.

 Provides interfaces (GUI and CLI) for configuring Cisco CleanAir features and retrieving data.

 Displays spectrum data.

 Collects and processes AQRs from the access point and stores them in the air quality database.
 AQRs contain information about the total interference from all the identified sources represented by the Air Quality Index (AQI) and the summary for the most severe interference categories.
 The CleanAir system can also include unclassified interference information under per-interference type reports that enable you to take action in scenarios where interference because of unclassified interfering devices is more.